Constructive Decision Theory: Conclusion

-\item {\bf Multi-agent decision making:} We have focused on the single-agent case.
-As we have suggested in examples, once we move to a multi-agent case, we can consider different agents who may use different languages.
-There is clearly a connection here between our framework and the burgeoning literature on awareness and its applications to game theory (see, for example, \cite{Feinberg04,FH,Hal34,HR06,HMS03,MR99} that needs to be explored. \item {\bf Modeling other `deviations' from rationality:} We have shown how our approach can model framing problems as a consequence of the agent having a different theory from the modeler.
-We believe that our approach can also model other `deviations' from rationality of the type reported by Luce \citeyear{Luce90}, which can be viewed as a consequence of an agent's bounded processing power.
-This will require us to be able to distinguish programs such as, for example, $2/3 (1/4 a + 3/4 b) + 1/3 c = 1/6 a + 5/6 (3/5 b + 2/5 c)$.
-To do that, we need to give semantics to choices that does not view them as functions from states to distributions over outcomes. \end{itemize} The strategy of `constructive decision theory' is to use a language to model the DMs statements about the world rather than to insist on Savage's states, construct choices from a given set of primitive objects of choice and propositions in the language, and then to provide semantics for the language and objects of choice in terms of (subjective) states and outcomes.
-We applied this strategy to choice under uncertainty, but we believe it can be usefully employed in other domains of choice as well, such as intertemporal decision making and interpersonal choice.
+We have shown how our approach can model framing problems as a consequence of the agent having a different theory from the modeler.
+We believe that our approach can also model other `deviations' from rationality of the type reported by \citet{Luce90}, such as failures of particular accounting identities that lead to the requirement that a DM is indifferent between formally equivalent gambles.
+These deviations can be viewed as a consequence of an agent's bounded processing power.
+This will require us to be able to distinguish sentences such as, for example, $2/3 (1/4 a + 3/4 b) + 1/3 c$ and $1/6 a + 5/6 (3/5 b + 2/5 c)$.
+To do that, we need to give semantics to choices that does not view them as functions from states to distributions over outcomes.
+We leave further exploration of all these issues to future work.